 This Section focuses on the incentives available to Commercial and Industrial ("C&I") customers and Participating Contractors who serve those customers.
 Eligible technologies include air-source heat pumps, heat pump water heaters and ground source heat pumps.
-In addition, the program offers incentives for envelope improvements and energy recovery ventilators/heat recovery ventilators (ERV/HRV) when paired with an eligible heat pump system.
+In addition, the program offers incentives for envelope improvements, heat recovery chillers and heat pump chillers, and energy recovery ventilators/heat recovery ventilators (ERV/HRV) when paired with an eligible heat pump system.
 To get started, Participating Contractors or customers can determine a project's eligibility, submit an application package, or speak with an Energy Advisor by sending an email to: cleanheatcommercial@coned.com.